 - half an hour of TV or screen viewing for toddlers (12 months to three years)

 - limit viewing to a maximum of an hour a day for preschoolers (three to five years)

-- no snacking while watching television
+- no snacking while watching TV

-- no watching television while eating meals
+- Avoid watching TV or screens while eating meals

 - discuss the shows that are watched and suggest role play ideas and activities